 What is a workweek?
 According to both federal and California state law, a workweek is a regular, re-occurring period of seven 24-hour days.
 In short, workweeks don’t need to start on Monday.

 The real consideration, then, is whether or not you worked every day in one workweek.
-If so, you would be entitled to double time pay for every hour that you worked over 8 on the seventh consecutive day.
+If so, you would be entitled to the double pay rate for all time worked over 8 hours on the seventh consecutive day.
 If not, you may be out of luck.

 How Does Double Time Work?